Juniper Journal

 • Taking just 2 grams of yerba mate before exercise can reduce appetite and increase energy and focus [8]

-• Green tea contains caffeine and catechins which help appetite suppression and aid fat-burning [9]
+• Green tea contains caffeine and catechins, which help suppress appetite and aid fat-burning [9]

-• Small amounts of ginger or ginger powder can boost feelings of fullness without slowing metabolism [10]
+• Small amounts of ginger or ginger powder can increase feelings of fullness without slowing metabolism [10]

 • Pulses like chickpeas and lentils have been associated with lower body weight and reduced risk of obesity thanks to their appetite suppression capabilities [11]